jsoderborg7/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+	The main difference between '.forEach' and '.map' is that '.forEach' doesn’t return anything, while '.map' returns a new array.

 2. What is the difference between a function and a method?

+	Functions and methods are both functions in JS, but methods are properties of objects.

 3. What is closure?

+	Closures are functions within functions.
+The cool thing is that the function created inside the parent function “remembers” where it was created.

 4. Describe the four rules of the 'this' keyword.

+	The 4 types of binding associated with “this” are window/global, implicit, new, and explicit.
+In the window/global scope, the value of “this” is the window or everything.
+In implicit binding, the value of “this” is the object to the left of the dot when calling a function.
+In new binding, the value of “this” is the specific instance of the object that is created and returned by the constructor function.
+In explicit binding, the value of “this” is defined when the call or apply methods are used.

 5. Why do we need super() in an extended class?

+	“super” is used with the “extends” keyword on objects, they define inheritance on objects.

 ## Project Set up